Check this out (I can't say more):

 Learning professionals should listen to the interviews---and read the book too---for two themes: (1) How do people's mental models make it hard for them to understand the changing landscape, (2) How attempts at persuasion often fail in the face of these mental models.
 You might also find it fun to consider how you would "train" the citizenry to have a better understanding of how its government and Wall Street tycoons failed, how financial markets work, etc. Finally, note how Michael Lewis (and the interviewers) set up the dialogue to make a very difficult topic understandable.
 Great stuff!!

-Interview with Terry Gross of Fresh Aire
+Interview with Terry Gross of Fresh Aire About 40 minutes.

-Interview with All Things Considered
+Interview with All Things Considered About 9 minutes.

 Great article on How to Create Great Teachers.
 It's focused on K-12 education primarily, but there is wisdom in the discussion relevant to workplace learning.